BrendanBerkley/react-js-introduction-for-people-who-know-just-enough-jquery-to-get-by/README.md

 );
 ```

 For the above example, the workaround is to create an extra tag which wraps the two `span` tags.
-I just used `div` here.
+I'm using `div` here for simplicity, but if you are feeling a bit more advanced you can try a [React Fragment](https://reactjs.org/docs/fragments.html) instead.
 This is a necessary evil when using React.

 ```
 return (